Bill King: Tributes

 On November 1, 2005, in conjunction with the Oakland A's, Golden State Warriors, and Oakland Raiders, a private ceremony celebrating the life of Bill King was attended by family, friends, and the media at The Arena in Oakland.
 There were performances by the Smuin Ballet and tributes from Bill's former broadcast partners.
 Hank Greenwald, who worked with King during his Warriors tenure, was the master of ceremonies.

 The most memorable tributes were from Greenwald, Ken Korach, and Raider owner Al Davis.
 In his speech, Korach mentioned that King had three rules in his broadcasts.
 He hated it when an announcer mentioned a "grand slam home run", because saying "home run" was redundant; he disliked the usage "early on", believing that the word "on" was unnecessary and grammatically incorrect; and he never liked to be thanked by his broadcast partner when he "tossed" to him for his innings.
 Korach said, "sorry partner, but thanks for everything."

-Al Davis gave arguably the most commanding and entertaining eulogy.
-When he first met him at Raider training camp in 1966, Davis didn't know what to make of the small-statured King with his handlebar mustache and beard, who was sitting shirtless on a blanket and holding a yellow pad making notes of what the players were doing on the field.
-"You've got to be kidding me!"
-Davis said.
-"What could this little fella possibly know about football?"
-Noting that it's a rare day when all three Oakland teams are represented in one room, Davis said, "To think it was Bill King who brought us together.
-Bill King never played for the Oakland Raiders, nor did he play for the Los Angeles Raiders.
-Nor did he wear the famed colors of silver and black.
-If he had worn them, he would have worn them with poise and with pride and with class, because he was a star."
-Davis added that King gets a cloak of immortality, because time never stops for the great ones.
-He said it was his dream to have a sold-out stadium seating 1 to 2 million Raider fans, all listening to the voice of Bill King.

 Bruce MacGowan of radio station KNBR also gave a moving speech about how he met King through Lon Simmons and even worked as a Raider statistician in the early 1970s.
 He once asked King for a ride home and noted how beat-up King's car was.
 On the drive to Marin County, MacGowan noticed that there was a draft, even though the windows were rolled up.
 To his dismay, he discovered there was a hole in the floorboard by his feet.
 MacGowan asked how long King had been driving his car.
 King replied, "I just got it a week ago.
 No sense in paying more than $250 for a car."